polylogyx/platform-docs/03_Provisioning_Polylogyx_Client/Readme.md

 1. Open a command window with administrative privileges.

+2. Switch to "c:\Program Files\plgx_osquery" folder in command prompt.

-2. Run the following command to check the state of software stack, including osquery, PolyLogyx Extension and associated services.
+3. Run the following command to check the state of software stack, including osquery, PolyLogyx Extension and associated services.

 ```plgx_cpt.exe –c```